What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 If you like hiking and exploring give yourself a few hours and head down into the canyon, following easy to see trails until you’ve had enough.
 You’ll find the parking area 17 kilometres west of Drumheller on Highway 9.

-The 11 Bridges Road to Wayne, Alberta
+Biking the 11 Bridges Road to Wayne

 For a bike ride we elected to do a short easy ride along the 11 Bridges Road to Wayne and the Rosedeer Hotel – Last Chance Saloon – which is normally a popular spot with the weekend motorcycle crowd.